biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/collection/groupBy.ahk' class='text-muted'>source</a>

-Creates an object composed of keys generated from the results of running each element of collection thru iteratee.
-The order of grouped values is determined by the order they occur in collection.
+Creates an object composed of keys generated from the results of running each element of `collection` thru `iteratee`.
+The order of grouped values is determined by the order they occur in `collection`.
 The corresponding value of each key is an array of elements responsible for generating the key.
 The iteratee is invoked with one argument: (value).

 <!-- Aliases